vincula1/coderefactor/README.md

 ## Deployment

-The live application can be accessed [here](https://vincula1.github.io/coderefactor/).
+The application can be accessed through this link: [here](https://vincula1.github.io/coderefactor/).